Justice one case at a time

 A capable attorney can come up with a long list of pieces of evidence to support your case, but before he or she can help you, you’ll have to document as much as you can.
 If at all possible, someone needs to talk to witnesses at the scene and collect their contact statement.

 The last item – family impact statements – is one that can come in handy when establishing grounds for non-economic damages.
 How your relationship with your family has changed is absolutely a part of your case.
 Your injury has had severe consequences, and they need to be documented – and talking to your loved ones is one step.

-As we mentioned before, there is no magic formula to follow.
+As we mentioned before, there is no magic formula in finding the average personal injury settlement.
 If there were, being a personal injury attorney would be a lot easier!

 The truth is, your case is only as valuable as your attorney can prove it is.
 In other words, you can demand millions, but your attorney will have to argue for every penny.
 The best way to put a dollar figure on your pain, suffering, and injuries is to talk to a personal injury lawyer.
 We’ll sit down with you and go over your case in detail.
 We’ll ask a lot of questions, and it’s okay if you don’t have all the answers.

 We approach every case like a partnership.
 We want to help you calculate a value so we can then go after the responsible parties and get your compensation.